QTCinderella: Wine About It Podcast

-In November 2021, Blaire started a podcast titled Wine About It with friend and fellow streamer Maya Higa.
+In November 2021, QTCinderella started a podcast titled Wine About It with friend and fellow streamer Maya Higa.
 The podcast went on hiatus in September 2022 after Higa announced her "indefinite" break from online content creation.
 On March 11, 2023, the duo announced the return of the podcast alongside the launch of the Wine About It Patreon.
 On July 2, 2025, it was announced that Higa would leave the podcast to further focus on the future of her work as a conservationist at Alveus Sanctuary.
-Blaire went on to announce the decision continue the podcast with Valkyrae as her new co-host.
+QTCinderella went on to announce the decision continue the podcast with Valkyrae as her new co-host.

 Fear& Podcast

-In early 2023, Blaire joined the Fear& podcast as a co-host alongside fellow streamers Hasan Piker, Will Neff, and AustinShow.
+In early 2023, QTCinderella joined the Fear& podcast as a co-host alongside fellow streamers Hasan Piker, Will Neff, and AustinShow.

 Deco Deco craft store

-In January 2025, Blaire opened Deco Deco, a Japanese-inspired craft store in Los Angeles.
+In January 2025, QTCinderella opened Deco Deco, a Japanese-inspired craft store in Los Angeles.

 Personal life

-Blaire began dating fellow streamer Ludwig Ahgren in early 2020.
-They currently reside together in Los Angeles.
+QTCinderella began dating fellow streamer Ludwig Ahgren in early 2020.
+The two got engaged on July 5, 2026, and publicly announced their engagement on July 10, 2026.
+They currently reside in Los Angeles.

 Health

-Blaire has openly discussed her mental health struggles.
+QTCinderella has openly discussed her mental health struggles.
 In a YouTube interview, she revealed diagnoses of post-traumatic stress disorder (PTSD) and obsessive–compulsive disorder.
-Blaire also confided about a years-long battle with body dysmorphia and how the deepfake incident in January 2023 has caused the resurgence of her eating disorder.
+QTCinderella also confided about a years-long battle with body dysmorphia and how the deepfake incident in January 2023 has caused the resurgence of her eating disorder.
 On August 8, 2023, she tweeted that she had been diagnosed with the dissociative subtype of PTSD.
+She was officially diagnosed after being swatted in her home three times in three months.